SarahTech-alt/redux-dashboard/README.md

 - [x] set up reducers for speedControl and passengerList
     - [x] set initial state for speed to 0
     - [x] set initial state for passengerList to an empty array
+- [x] Import useDispatch on PassengerList and SpeedControl components
 - [ ] Create dispatch events on SpeedControl for both increase and decrease button
 - [ ] Create matching listener event on speed reducer
 - [ ] Create dispatch event on Passengers to add passengers to the reducer